top of page

 Ven.
 Seiun

 Ven.
-Seiun is a buddhist monk, also known in Italy as a master of ancient traditional Japanese martial arts, following the teachings handed down by Takamatsu Toshitsugu Sensei.
+Seiun is a buddhist monk, also known in Italy as a master of ancient traditional Japanese martial arts, following the teachings of Takamatsu Toshitsugu Sensei.
 He continues the lineage of Amatsu Tatara, which entailed a comprehensive training of the Shidosha - the master of the ways - in the 'three spheres': the martial, the healing, and the spiritual.

 The Martial path